Aisa Amittu

 Aisa Amittu (born September 6, 1951) is an Inuk sculptor and printmaker.
-He was born in Puvirnituq, Nunavik.
+He was born in Puvirnituq, Nunavik to sculptor Davidialuk Alasua Amittu.

-He first exhibited publicly in 1989 at the Inuit Galerie in Mannheim, Germany.
+He learned carving from his father during his teenage years.
+With his works first exhibited publicly in 1989 at the Inuit Galerie in Mannheim, Germany.
 His work is included in the collections of the Musée national des beaux-arts du Québec and the National Gallery of Canada.

+His works are often narrative, based on Inuit mythology and hunting practices.